Ryma976/holbertonschool-hbnb/part1/README.md

 ```

 ### 3. Review Submission
+### Use Case
+A user submits a review for a specific place.

+### Flow
+1. User sends a post review request to the API.
+2. API forwards the request to the Business Logic to Create review.
+3. Business Logic instructs the Database to Save review.
+4. Database confirms the action with a Review created message.
+5. Business Logic confirms completion to the API by sending Return review.
+6. API delivers a Success response back to the user.

+### Layers Involved
+- User
+- API
+- Business Logic
+- Database

 This sequence demonstrates how a review is validated, saved, and returned after a successful submission.